axambo/CV/Statements/Xambo.DiversityStatement.md

 ## Why Diversity Matters

 A diverse environment is important for understanding and respecting other points of view and facilitating rich collaborations.
 In the anthropology field it is said: *understanding "the other" helps to understand oneself*.
-In the field of music technology, as it also happens in other STEM fields, there is a well-known problem of lack of diversity.
-As a woman in music technology, Overall, my actions are committed to diversity and equity in higher education and the music technology industry.
+In the field of music and audio technology, as it also happens in other STEM fields, there is a well-known problem of lack of diversity.
+As a woman working in music and audio technology, I am particularly concerned about the lack of women in my field, and thus the lack of role models.
+Overall, my actions are committed to diversity and equity in higher education and the music technology industry.

 ## We Are Agents of Change